Does Amanda allow students or others to copy her paintings?

 Bockingford is acceptable.

-Palette, white dinner plate (use gladwrap to cover after) OR plastic folding palette
+Palette, white dinner plate (use gladwrap to cover after to stop dust and cats!!)
+OR plastic folding palette

 Drawing Paper, A4 sketch book